ThatLukaszGuy/YT-downloader/README.md

 ## Install
 Both are very straightforward
 ##### With rust installed
-- Can be build from linux/windows/mac
+- Can be build from windows

 clone repo
 ```cargo run```